denisshiki/Customer-Analysis/README.md

 In this projetct I used the Kaggle dataset locate in this link:<br> https://www.kaggle.com/imakash3011/customer-personality-analysis

 In this project I wanted to make a cluster of the clients using the K-Means algoritm and analyse the groups created.
 This will help marketing sector of the company to understand better his clients and classify then in order to give a personalised market campaig to each group.<br>
+Other  thing that we wanna do is to send a link to the marketing team containing the clustering data.

 The final product will be something similar to this:

 ![image](https://user-images.githubusercontent.com/46419374/134188663-824b29d2-0ddb-42ad-b297-7ba6f33f5fb7.png)

 ___
 ## 📑  PROJECT ORGANIZATION